Review and Outlook

-The Baron Partners Fund (Institutional Shares) gained 18.74% in the first quarter, significantly outperforming the Russell Midcap Growth Index by 723 basis points.
-During the quarter, the Fund’s use of leverage, as well as its relative sector weights and favorable stock selection contributed to relative performance.
+The Baron Partners Fund (Institutional Shares) gained 11.07% in the third quarter, outperforming the Russell Midcap Growth Index by 173 basis from its use of leverage.

 The Fund may use leverage and is especially likely to do so when we believe prospects for businesses are favorable and stock prices of those businesses do not reflect those prospects.
-As of March 31, 2013, Baron Partners Fund had 121.1% of its net assets invested in securities, and this use of leverage in an up market contributed significantly to relative results.
+As of September 30, 2013, Baron Partners Fund had 134.9% of its net assets invested in securities, and this use of leverage in an up market contributed approximately 343 basis points to relative performance.